Fighting Irish kick off fall camp

 The energy from the players was noticeable early on within the IAC, but at points during the warm and humid late morning, some players couldn’t beat the elements.

-Offensive linemen Blake Fisher and Zeke Correll were among the few that had to take extended breaks during the 2 and-a-half hour practice.
+Offensive linemen Blake Fisher and Zeke Correll were among the few who had to take extended breaks during the two-and-a-half-hour practice.

 While it’s understandable some players were worn out based on the combination of harsh weather and opening day, a fiery Freeman could be seen in the middle of the team huddle expressing his feelings of non-satisfaction after the end of practice.